 Trying to give any sort of general career advice — it’s a nightmare.
 All of this stuff, you just kind of need to figure it out for yourself.
 Is this actually applying to me?
 Am I the sort of person who’s too eager to change jobs, or too hesitant?
 Am I the sort of person who works themselves too hard, or doesn’t work hard enough?

-The following are excerpts from interviews with people whose work we respect and who would like to remain anonymous.
+The following are excerpts from interviews with people whose work we respect and whose answers we offered to publish without attribution.
 This means that these quotes don’t represent the views of 80,000 Hours, and indeed in some cases, individual pieces of advice explicitly contradict our own.
-But we think it’s valuable to showcase the range of views on difficult topics where reasonable people might disagree.
+Nonetheless, we think it’s valuable to showcase the range of views on difficult topics where reasonable people might disagree.

-The advice is targeted towards people whose approach to doing good aligns with the values of the effective altruism (EA) community, but we expect much of it is more broadly useful.
+The advice is particularly targeted at people whose approach to doing good aligns with the values of the effective altruism (EA) community, but we expect much of it is more broadly useful.

 This is the first in a series of posts with anonymous answers to a range of questions.
 Other entries have asked:

-Just landed on our site for the first time?
-After this you might like to read about our key ideas.
+Did you just land on our site for the first time?
+After this you might like to read about 80,000 Hours’ key ideas.

 In April 2019 we posted some anonymous career advice from someone who wasn’t able to go on the record with their opinions.
 It was well received, so we thought we’d try a second round, this time interviewing a larger number of people we think have had impressive careers so far.

 The other main goal is to showcase a diversity of opinions on these topics.
-This collection includes advice that members of the 80,000 Hours team (sometimes very strongly) disagree with, but we think it’s important to show that reasonable people can disagree on many of these difficult questions.
+This collection includes advice that members of the 80,000 Hours team disagree with (sometimes very strongly).
+But we think our readers need to keep in mind that reasonable people can disagree on many of these difficult questions.

-To preserve the anonymity of the people interviewed, we can’t give too many details about them, except to say that we chose them because we admire their work, many (but not all) share our views on the importance of the long-term future, and some work on problems we think are particularly important.
+We chose these interviewees because we admire their work.
+Many (but not all) share our views on the importance of the long-term future, and some work on problems we think are particularly important.